 The following formula has proven successful in calculating the thickness of the preformed fabric pad to accept a given rotation.

-PF Thickness Required = (W x tan a) / C
+Thickness Required = ((W/2) x tan a) / "C"

 - W = width of pad in rotation direction

 CON-SERV Inc recommends an 11 ga. plate be laminated every 2" in pads over 2" thick for strength and stability.